Find Affordable College Courses

 187 Yearly Graduations

-The 9th most popular school in the country for communication and journalism majors who are seeking their master's degree is Southern New Hampshire University.
+Southern New Hampshire University is the 9th most popular school in the nation for students seeking a master's degree in communication & journalism.
 Roughly 134,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,000 per year, while in-state graduate students, on average, pay $18,900 per year.
-The communication and journalism program at Southern New Hampshire University awarded 187 master's degrees during the 2020-2021 school year.
-Of these students, 84% were women and 35% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,450 per year, while in-state graduate students, on average, pay $19,467 per year.
+During the most recent year for which we have data, 187 people received their master's degree in communication & journalism from SNHU.
+Of these students, 75% were women and 36% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in communication & journalism at Southern New Hampshire University make a median salary of 54,196.

 #10